 Partner, Morgan, Lewis & Bockius LLP | Principal, Morgan Lewis Consulting

 Jeffrey S. Moorad serves as Chairman of Morgan Lewis’s global sports industry initiative and as a principal of Morgan Lewis Consulting.
 His business background, knowledge, and familiarity with the sports industry provide clients with unique business insight across all aspects of sports-related interests and opportunities.

 Jeff currently serves as an adjunct professor at UCLA’s Anderson School of Management, where he teaches a course on the business of sports and serves on the school’s MEMES board, its sports, media, and entertainment oversight board.
 He is also the founder and Chairman of the Jeffrey S. Moorad Center for the Study of Sports Law at Villanova University School of Law, his alma mater.

-On the business side, Jeff serves as Chairman and CEO of Moorad Sports Partners, an investment management company he co-founded in 2013 with sports industry legend Peter Ueberroth; as Chairman of The Carlyle Group portfolio company PrimeSport; and as a member of the board of directors at the Translational Genomics Institute (TGen) in Arizona.
+On the business side, Jeff serves as Chairman and CEO of Moorad Sports Partners, an investment management company he co-founded in 2013 with sports industry legend Peter Ueberroth, and as a member of the board of directors at the Translational Genomics Institute (TGen) in Arizona.

 Jeff’s experience extends to all facets of sports, including prior roles on the public board of directors at sunglass and apparel manufacturer Oakley Inc. He co-founded social media company ProTrade and served on the board of directors of its successor company, Citizen Sports Network, until its sale to Yahoo in 2010.